gluon-framework/site/content/en/_index.md

 ## Cross-platform, Cross-browser, Cross-runtime

-Gluon supports Windows, Linux, and Mac, with most Chromium-based and Firefox-based system installed browsers supported.
+Gluon supports Windows, Linux, and Mac, with most Chromium-based and Firefox-based browsers supported.
 You can also use Node, Deno, or Bun as the JS Runtime powering your app (experimental).

 </div>